spryker/spryker-docs/docs/scos/dev/setup/install-spryker/install-the-prerequisites/install-docker-prerequisites-on-linux.md

     link: docs/scos/dev/setup/installing-spryker-with-docker/docker-installation-prerequisites/installing-docker-prerequisites-on-windows-with-wsl2.html
 ---

-This document describes the prerequisites for installing Spryker in Docker on Linux.
+This document describes the prerequisites for installing Spryker on Linux.

-## System requirements for installing Spryker with Docker
+## System requirements for installing Spryker

-Review the system and software requirements in the table.

 | REQUIREMENT | VALUE OR VERSION |
 | --- | --- |